 Opened with a single screen on June 15, 1950 on the site of an abandoned midget car racing track.
+The opening movie was Vaughn Monroe in “Singing Guns”.
 The Geneva Drive-In was one of the most celebrated drive-ins in the San Francisco Bay area and had a car capacity for 771.
 Writer Hunter S. Thompson was a frequent visitor to the Geneva Drive-In, and wrote of his experiences there.

 Located in South San Francisco’s Excelsior district, the Geneva Drive-In underwent many changes in its 50-year history.
 In the hopes that car racing would return to the area, the original owner left the vast grandstand in place, adding new screens and multiple features for the area residents.

 Adjacent to the Cow Palace arena, the Geneva Drive-In survived many social and economic changes in the local community, and despite its poor surroundings, flourished through the period when most Bay Area drive-ins were closing by the dozens.

 The Geneva 4 abruptly closed in 1999.
 Flea markets were still held at the site for another year, but the Geneva 4 Drive-In was abandoned in 2000.